beendik/minigames/README.md

 ## About

-This is a casual colab to create some JS games and hopefully learn a lot in the prosess :)
+This is a casual collab to create some JS games and hopefully learn a lot in the prosess :)

 __`WIP`__